Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Analyses on biomarker cascading model using the BIOCARD and ADNI data

 \section{Analyses on biomarker cascading model using the BIOCARD and ADNI data}

-In this section, we present details of the real data analysis process, and analysis and prediction results.
-We first discuss details of the data merging procedures for the BIOCARD and ADNI data separately.
+In this section, we present details of the real data analysis and results.
+We first discuss the considerations and process regarding unbalanced visits and biomarker measurements.
 We then present the model specifications including covariates and biomarker correlation structures.
-After detailing the analytic approach, we present estimation results in Tables \ref{table:BIOCARD-analysis-results}, \ref{table:ADNI-analysis-results}, and Figure \ref{fig:data-analysis-result1}, and showcase prediction and monitoring methods with Figure \ref{fig:data-analysis-result2}.
+After detailing the analytic approach, we present estimation results in Tables \ref{table:analysis-BIOCARD}, \ref{table:analysis-ADNI} and Figure \ref{fig:data-analysis-result1}, and showcase prediction and monitoring methods with Figure \ref{fig:data-analysis-result2}.

-To create datasets that are suitable for analyses, we merge biomarker measurements to harmonize the irregular visit times.
-Out of considerations for model misspecification as discussed in Section \ref{sec:data-cosideration}, we use cognitive visits as ``anchoring visits" to which we merge other biomarker measurements.
+To create datasets suitable for analyses, we merge biomarker measurements to harmonize the irregular visit times.
+Out of considerations for model misspecification as discussed in Section \ref{sec:data-cosideration}, we use ``anchoring visits" to which we merge other biomarker measurements.
 Specifically, for the BIOCARD data, we use cognitive visit dates as the anchoring visit date, whereas for the ADNI data, we generate annually spaced dates starting from baseline as cognitive visit dates, to merge various cognitive test scores collected over a few days for the same visit.
-Next, for both the BIOCARD and ADNI data, we merge MRI and CSF biomarker measurements taken within two-year (730 days) windows on each side of that cognitive visit to the visit date.

-When multiple biomarker measurements exist within the measurement window, we only merge the temporally closest measurement, and we allow one biomarker measurement to be used multiple times in merging.
-We allow a two-sided two-year window for merging the MRI and CSF biomarker measurements because these biomarkers are less often collected due to high cost but are considered to be reasonably stable within a two-year window.
+Next, for both the BIOCARD and ADNI data, we merge MRI and CSF biomarker measurements taken within $\pm$ two-year windows of an anchoring visit onto the anchoring visit date.
+When multiple biomarker measurements exist within the measurement window, we merge the temporally closest measurement.
+We allow a single biomarker measurement to be used multiple times in merging if it is the closest in multiple windows.
+We use a $\pm$ two-year window for merging the MRI and CSF biomarker measurements because these biomarkers are less frequently collected but are considered to be reasonably stable within a two-year window.
+For merging cognitive visits in ADNI to the annually spaced anchoring dates, we use a $\pm$ one-year window.